arclabs561/runctl/docs/archive/UX_REVIEW.md

 ## Conclusion

-trainctl is a functional and powerful tool, but has several UX inconsistencies that could be improved.
+runctl is a functional and powerful tool, but has several UX inconsistencies that could be improved.
 The highest priority items are:

 1. **JSON output consistency** - Critical for programmatic use
 2. **Error message quality** - Critical for user experience